California flag

 How fast must California police release bodycam footage of a shooting?

-Under Government Code § 7923.625, footage of a critical incident, meaning a firearm discharge at a person or a use of force causing death or great bodily injury, must generally be released within 45 days of a request, though agencies can delay disclosure up to one year during an active investigation.
+Under Government Code § 7923.625, footage of a critical incident, meaning a firearm discharge at a person or a use of force causing death or great bodily injury, must generally be released within 45 days of the date the agency knew or reasonably should have known about the incident, though agencies can delay disclosure up to one year during an active investigation.

 What counts as a 'critical incident' under California's bodycam disclosure law?